What can we help with?

 Can BuildVision handle quantity takeoffs?

-Yes.
-BuildVision is developing quantity takeoff capabilities for equipment that appears in multiple locations on drawings.
-This capability is more mature for some equipment types than others and is being developed with manufacturer partners.
+Working on it.
+Quantity takeoff for equipment that appears in multiple locations on drawings is live for some equipment types and still being developed for others.

 What does BuildVision do with natural language selection requests?

-BuildVision processes natural language requests in addition to formal documents.
-If an engineer emails asking for a 500-ton air cooled chiller for a hospital in Texas, BuildVision extracts the implicit parameters, maps them to the selection software, and returns a preliminary selection.
-The goal is a 30-minute turnaround.
+If an engineer emails asking for a 500-ton air-cooled chiller for a hospital in Texas, BuildVision reads the request, maps it to the selection software, and returns a preliminary selection.
+Works with informal requests, not just formal spec documents.

 What LLMs does BuildVision use?